 I thought I was Born Again?

-In this age of mis- and dis-information, I often hear myself saying, “I don’t know if this is true, but I read…” This applies to anything from diets to investments to political issues.
-However, there are some things I know to be true.
+In this age of mis and disinformation, I often hear myself saying, “I don’t know if this is true, but I read…” This uncertainty applies to everything from diets to investments to political issues.
+Yet, even amid confusion, there are some things I know to be true that provide clarity and direction.
+The words of Yeshua offer one such certainty.
+It is not too late to adhere to his teaching, for he is the author and finisher of our faith.

 The Narrow and Wide Gates (Matthew 7)